Reynolds v. United States

 Reynolds v.
-United States, 98 U.S. 145 (1878), was a Supreme Court of the United States case that held that religious duty was not a defense to a criminal indictment.
+United States, 98 U.S. 145 (1878), was a Supreme Court of the United States case which held that religious duty was not a defense to a criminal indictment.
 Reynolds was the first Supreme Court opinion to address the First Amendment's protection of religious liberties, impartial juries and the Confrontation Clauses of the Sixth Amendment.

 George Reynolds was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), charged with bigamy under the Morrill Anti-Bigamy Act after marrying Amelia Jane Schofield while still married to Mary Ann Tuddenham in Utah Territory.
 He was secretary to Brigham Young and presented himself as a test of the federal government's attempt to outlaw polygamy.
 An earlier conviction was overturned on technical grounds.

 Background

 The LDS Church, believing that the law unconstitutionally deprived its members of their First Amendment right to freely practice their religion, chose to challenge the Morrill Anti-Bigamy Act.
 The First Presidency decided to furnish a defendant to establish a test case to be brought before the United States Supreme Court, to determine the constitutionality of the anti-bigamy law.
 Reynolds, a secretary in the office of the president of the church, agreed to serve as the defendant.
 He provided the United States Attorney with numerous witnesses who could testify of his being married to two wives, and was indicted for bigamy by a grand jury on June 23, 1874.
 In 1875, Reynolds was convicted and sentenced to two years in prison at hard labor (a provision not included in the statute) and a fine of five hundred dollars.
 In 1876 the Utah Territorial Supreme Court upheld the sentence.

 Previously, U.S. Attorney William Carey promised to stop his attempts to indict general authorities during the test case.
-However when Carey failed to keep his promise and arrested George Q. Cannon, LDS Church leaders decided that they would no longer cooperate with him.
+However, when Carey failed to keep his promise and arrested George Q. Cannon, LDS Church leaders decided that they would no longer cooperate with him.

+The Supreme Court had dealt with religious liberty in only a handful of earlier cases, such as Vidal v.
+Girard's Executors, Permoli v.
+New Orleans, and Watson v.
+Jones.
+In Watson, the justice writing for the court observed in dicta that the protection of religious liberty was not absolute because people were not entitled to "violate the laws of morality and property" or to "infringe personal rights."